 An introduction to the principles of cell biology with an emphasis on the organization of cells and the structure and function of cellular constituents.
+Topics include an overview of cell metabolism, cell communication/specialization and the cell cycle.
 (3h lab).
-Prerequisite(s): BIOL 1113/BIOL 1123 or BIOL 1813.
-The BIOL course(s) used as a prerequisite must be completed with a minimum grade of C-.
+Prerequisite(s): BIOL 1113/BIOL 1123 or BIOL 1813 with a minimum grade of C-.